 Getting a couple's therapy online is different in some ways from seeing a therapist in person.
 As you'll see, some of those differences can be an advantage to you and your marriage.

 In many cases, online counseling can be a great first step for people who have never had experiences with professional mental health services.
-There can cause skepticism and various reservations; however, the ability to receive counseling online can help put people at ease and assure them that counseling is taking place in a safe and healthy environment.
-Online counseling will also certainly help those who are eager to be able to get marriage help regardless of where they are or what they're doing at the given time.
+There can be skepticism and various reservations; however, receiving counseling online can help put people at ease and assure them that counseling is taking place in a safe and healthy environment.
+Online counseling will also certainly help those who are eager to get marriage help regardless of where they are or what they're doing at the given time.

 Easier To Convince A Resistant Spouse

 Often, one partner or the other does not want to attend marriage counseling sessions.
-When that's the case, being able to have the counseling session online can help convince them to participate.
+When that's the case, having the counseling session online can help convince them to participate.
 After all, they don't even have to leave the house.
 If your marriage needs a mediator, getting help in whichever way you can get your spouse to cooperate is better than no help at all.

 Fits Into Your Schedule Better